 This monumental accomplishment showcases the great contributions of NSA’s mission to technology transfer and how the Agency is expanding its influence in advancing federal T2.

-For more information on T2, visit federallabs.org/learning-center/what-is-t2.
+For more information on T2, visit federallabs.org.